-Nézet-Séguin introduced Cris Derken and described her piece Controlled Burn as the conjuring of a fire burning used to nourish the land practiced by the composer's North Tallcree Nation ancestry and the piece also alludes to the massive Canadian wildfires of recent years, allusive to effects climate change. of Derksen performed on her silvery electric cello, throughout the piece there acoustic - col were legno battuto (the cellists cracking their bow over the strings in
+Nézet-Séguin introduced Cris Derken and described her piece Controlled Burn as the conjuring of a fire burning used to nourish the land practiced by the composer's North Tallcree Nation ancestry and the piece also alludes to the massive Canadian wildfires of recent years, allusive to effects climate change. performed on her silvery electric cello, throughout the piece there acoustic - col battuto (the cellists cracking their bow over the strings

-16th notes) -illustrating the crackling of burning forests and electronic with Derksen some performing on a mini-keyboard.
-Metallic whooshing sound evoking deployed aerial sorties to extinguish the flames, muffled screeching sounds of birds fleeing the trees.
-Meanwhile the orchestral thrust of this piece is equally captivating in its fusion of classicism and feral symphonic effects.
-A soundworld that is as mysterious and organically organized nature itself. as Derksen's transcendent cello passage near the end of the piece is breathtaking.
+16th notes) -illustrating crackling of burning forests and electronic with Derksen performing on a mini-keyboard.
+Metallic whooshing sound evoking deployed sorties extinguish the flames, muffled screeching sounds of birds fleeing the trees.
+Meanwhile the orchestral thrust of this piece is equally captivating in its fusion classicism and feral symphonic effects.
+A soundworld that is as mysterious and organically organized nature itself. as Derksen's transcendent passage near the end of the piece is breathtaking.

 Rachmaninoff had a storied history with Eugene Ormandy and the Philadelphia Orchestra, and his canon is always a marquee draw and his Piano Concerto No. 2 a perennial favorite, especially being performed by soloist Tony Siqi Yun, winner of the inaugural 2019's China International Music Competition, and his performance on this night was electric right out of the gate.
-Yun dramatic opening bars of the concerto slowly that leads its Rachmaninoff most famous symphonic theme - which millions heard as the film soundtrack to the 40s British classic "Brief Encounter".
+Yun dramatic opening bars of the concerto slowly that its Rachmaninoff famous symphonic theme - which millions heard as the film soundtrack to the 40s British classic "Brief Encounter".